tommasomoretti/nameless-analytics/README.md

 - JSON e-commerce data structure that supports custom objects or complies with GA4 standards
 - Cross-domain tracking for stitching users and sessions across multiple websites
 - Custom acquisition URL parameters, there's no need to use UTM parameters exclusively
-- Libraries ca be loaded from CDN or from custom location
+- Libraries can be loaded from CDN or from custom location
 - Events are fully logged in JavaScript console

 Read more about [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Client-side config variable](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/)